Dances With Wolves: Plot

-Dunbar comes to respect and appreciate the Sioux.
-He is accepted into their group after he tells them of a migrating herd of buffalo and participates in the hunt.
+Dunbar comes to respect and appreciate the Sioux, winning their acceptance when he helps them find and hunt a large herd of buffalo.
 He also befriends a wolf he dubs "Two Socks" for his white forepaws.
-Observing Dunbar and Two Socks chasing each other, he is given a name that translates as Dances With Wolves.
-Dunbar learns the Lakota language, and he and Stands With A Fist grow close.
-He gives the Sioux firearms to help them defend against the Pawnee attack.
-He eventually earns Kicking Bird's approval to marry Stands With A Fist.
+Observing Dunbar and Two Socks chasing each other, the tribe gives him a Sioux name that translates as "Dances With Wolves".
+Dunbar learns the Lakota language and gives the tribe his stash of firearms in time to defeat a raiding party of Pawnee warriors.
+He eventually earns Kicking Bird's approval to marry Stands With A Fist, becoming a full member of the tribe.

 Because of the threat of encroaching white settlers, Chief Ten Bears decides to move his group to its winter camp.
 Dunbar decides to accompany them but first attempts to retrieve his diary from Fort Sedgwick, as it would help the U.S. Army locate the group at its new location.
-When he arrives, he finds the fort reoccupied by the army.
+When he arrives, he finds the fort reoccupied by Union soldiers.
 Because of his Sioux clothing, the soldiers open fire, killing Cisco, and capture Dunbar.
-He cannot prove his story as one of the soldiers had stolen his diary.
-Refusing to help the army hunt down the Sioux, he is charged with desertion, and the soldiers begin to transport him back east as a prisoner.
-Two Socks attempts to follow Dunbar but is shot dead by the soldiers.
+He cannot prove his story, as one of the soldiers had stolen his diary.
+Refusing to help the army hunt down the Sioux, he is charged with desertion and put in a wagon train returning to Fort Hays.
+Two Socks attempts to follow Dunbar but is shot dead by the soldiers as target practice.

-Dunbar's Sioux friends track and attack the convoy, killing the soldiers and freeing Dunbar.
-They meet the others at the winter camp.
-Dunbar leaves with Stands With A Fist because his presence would endanger the group.
+Dunbar's Sioux friends track and attack the convoy, killing the soldiers and freeing Dunbar before taking him to the winter camp.
+Dunbar leaves with Stands With A Fist knowing that he will now be hunted by the Army as a traitor.
 As they leave, Dunbar and Kicking Bird exchange parting gifts.
 Smiles A Lot returns the diary he recovered during Dunbar's rescue, and Wind In His Hair proclaims his everlasting friendship to Dunbar.

-U.S. troops search the mountains but cannot locate Dunbar or the Sioux.
-The film's epilogue text states that the last of the free Sioux would surrender at Fort Robinson, Nebraska, 13 years later.
+U.S. troops and their Pawnee scouts search the mountains but cannot locate Dunbar or the Sioux.
+The film's epilogue text states that the last of the free Sioux would surrender at Fort Robinson, Nebraska in 1876.